futape/gustav/Getting-started.md

 ##Installing Gustav

 Installing Gustav is easy-peasy.
 Actually it's not even a real step.
 The only thing to do is creating a FTP connection to the server or webspace and copying the [downloaded files](#) to the server.
 Done.
-Gustav is compatible with PHP 5.3+.